nodeshift/tutorial/api/README.md

    });
    ```

-Starting the server and using CURL we can test our API:
+Starting the server using `node server.js` and using cURL we can test our API:

 1. Create a new todo: